AgileVentures/LocalSupport/docs/installation/osx.md

 1. Install Qt webkit headers.
 Install Homebrew (if you don't have it already).
 If you do have Homebrew, run `brew update` and after brew is installed or updated, type `brew install qt@5.5`
 This will allow you to install capybara-webkit -v '1.0.0' successfully.
+If you are still unable to successfully install the caybara-webkit try the following.
+First `brew uninstall qt@5.5` to uninstall previous installation, then re-install using
+`brew install qt@5.5 --with-qtwebkit`, and finally `brew link qt@5.5`.
+You may also need to update your paths.
+If using standard bash `echo 'export PATH="/usr/local/opt/qt@5.5/bin:$PATH"' >> ~/.zshrc`, or if using zsh
+`echo 'export PATH="/usr/local/opt/qt@5.5/bin:$PATH"' >> ~/.bashrc`
 1. Install postgreSQL.
 Type `psql` into command line.
 Then you should see this: